Aadhi (2002 film): Reception

 Gudipoodi Srihari of The Hindu wrote that "NTR Jr. is vociferous, forthright and displays good grasp of the subject.
 This film looks totally different from what he has played so far.
 Director Vinayak, being the story and screenplay writer himself, presents his subject with utmost care and balance".
 A critic from Sify wrote that "If you are looking for a masala entertainer, then go for it right away".
 Jeevi of Idlebrain.com rated the film three-and-a-half out of five and called both halves of the film entertaining and added that "But the climax of the film is weakened with unnecessary extended fights.
 The story is a routine and predictable one.
 But it's purely the imagination of the director that saved viewers from getting disoriented".
 A critic from Full Hyderabad rated the film seven out of ten and wrote that "NTR Jr. deserves kudos for improving in the departments he was lagging behind in.
 Adding to his repertoire, he has managed to act well, apart from the dances and the fights that he executes impressively enough.
 Debutante director V V Vinayak has done well to portray the power feuds in Rayalaseema".

 Box office

-Aadi ran for 50 days in 121 centers and 100 days in a record 96 direct centers.
+Aadhi ran for 50 days in 121 centers and 100 days in a record 96 direct centers.